Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Results Discussion

-We interpret the two different components as arising from muons stopping at different sites in the sample.
-Since there is little change in the proportion of muons stopping in each material within a trilayer as a function of energy [Fig.~\ref{fig:muon}(b)], the results likely reflect changes in the magnetism as a function of depth, similar to that reported above for ZF measurements.
-The site contributing to the $a_1$ component experiences a small internal field and has a small relaxation rate, leading to coherent precession in the applied magnetic field.
-This suggests these sites constitute regions of disordered magnetic field, such as domain wall-like regions.
-This relaxation rate increases with depth, suggesting the frequency of dynamic fluctuations decreases at these sites.
-This might be expected as surface-dominated states have dynamics arising from rapid fluctuations on a relatively-short lengthscale (as the system tries to find a configuration that satisfies the constraint of the surface) to one where longer wavelength collective excitations dominate in the bulk of the material.
-As $E_\mu$ increases, the amplitude decreases, consistent with fewer surface-state muon-sites being realized with depth.
-We again see a crossover around layer 6 of the material.
-Although this appears relatively smooth in Fig.~\ref{fig:muon}(e), this at least partially reflects the fact that the stopping profile is spread across several layers at each implantation energy.
+We interpret the two different terms as arising from muons stopping at different classes of muon site in the sample.
+Since there is little change in the proportion of muons stopping in each different material as a function of $E_\mu$ [Fig.~\ref{fig:muonZF}(b)], the results suggest the magnetic structure must change as a function of depth.
+The site contributing to the term with amplitude $a_1$ experiences a small internal field and has a small relaxation rate, leading to coherent precession in the applied magnetic field.
+This suggests these sites are sensitive mainly to regions of disordered magnetic field (where the average magnetic field cancels), such as domain wall-like regions.
+This weak relaxation rate $\lambda_1$ [inset of Fig.~\ref{fig:muonTF}~(a)] increases with depth.
+Whilst it is tempting to interpret this in terms of the changes in the static magnetism that are supported by the results of our micromagnetic simulations (discussed above), it might be more reasonable to attribute such a weak relaxation rate [which is two orders of magnitude smaller than measured and simulated in Fig.~\ref{fig:muonZF}(e)] to dynamics in the system.
+In this case, the increase in $\lambda_1$ would, in a fast-fluctuation limit, suggest that the frequency of dynamic fluctuations decreases at these sites with depth.
+Such behaviour could be expected since surface-dominated states have dynamics arising from rapid fluctuations on a relatively-short lengthscale (as the system tries to find a configuration that satisfies the constraint of the surface) to one where longer wavelength collective excitations dominate in the bulk of the material.
+As $E_\mu$ increases, the amplitude $a_{1}$ decreases, consistent with fewer surface-state muon-sites being realized with depth.
+We again see a crossover around trilayer 4 of the material.
+Although this appears relatively smooth in Fig.~\ref{fig:muonZF}(a), this at least partially reflects the fact that the stopping profile is spread across several trilayers at each implantation energy.
+To elucidate this further, we have converted the implantation energy to a penetration depth using the results shown in Fig.~\ref{fig:muonZF}(a); and present $a_1$ again as a function of this parameter [Fig.~\ref{fig:muonTF}(b)].
+We observe that $a_1$ remains approximately constant once the majority of muons are penetrating beyond around trilayer 4.
 The changes observed in the TF measurements coincide with the change in magnetic structure seen from the ZF results, implying that the same crossover with depth is responsible for both measurements.
-We therefore have a picture of (i) a static magnetic structure changing with depth (from those muon sites in large local magnetic field giving rise to the ZF signal), and (ii) the number of domain wall sites decreasing with depth, whilst the dynamics on the muon-timescale in these sites also decreases (from muon sites in regions with small local field).
-For both types of muon site, the environment changes rapidly around layer 6.
+We therefore have a picture of (i) a static magnetic structure changing with depth (from those muon sites in large local magnetic field giving rise to the ZF signal), and (ii) the number of domain wall sites decreasing with depth, with the possibility that the dynamic fluctuation rate on the muon-timescale in these sites also decreases (from muon sites in regions with small local field giving rise to the wTF signal).
+For both types of muon site, the environment changes rapidly around trilayer 4.